TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 * [D-LAN](http://www.d-lan.net/) - A free LAN file sharing software
 * [Filebrowser](https://github.com/filebrowser/filebrowser/) - Filebrowser provides a file managing interface within a specified directory and it can be used to upload, delete, preview, rename and edit your files
 * [Glasswire](https://www.glasswire.com/) - Personal Firewall & Network Monitor
-* [IPFS](https://ipfs.io/) - A peer-to-peer hypermedia protocol
-to make the web faster, safer, and more open
+* [IPFS](https://ipfs.io/) - A peer-to-peer hypermedia protocol to make the web faster, safer, and more open
+* [IPFS Cluster](https://github.com/ipfs/ipfs-cluster) - IPFS Cluster is a stand-alone application and a CLI client that allocates, replicates, and tracks pins across a cluster of IPFS daemons
+* [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion) - This add-on enables everyone to access IPFS resources the way they were meant: from locally running IPFS node
 * [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop) - A menubar IPFS application to get you on the Distributed Web to make the web faster, safer, and more open
 * [Perkeep](https://perkeep.org/) - Perkeep lets you permanently keep your stuff, for life